hikmetwebdev/HikmetXidirzada57/README.md

+- 👋 Hi there,
-- 👋 Hi, I’m Hikmət Xidirzadə
+-  I’m Hikmət Xidirzadə
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Developing
 - 💞️ I’m looking to collaborate on Comnpany